 - Poor gut motility – you don’t necessarily need to be constipated for this to be poor

-- Hypothyroidism – resulting in an overall slowing of digestion
+- Hypothyroidism – resulting in an overall slowing of digestion and motility

 - Autoimmune conditions such as Coeliac disease

-- Physical abnormalities from abdominal surgery
+- Physical abnormalities from abdominal surgery (again due to adhesions)

-- Other imbalances in the gut such as yeasts and parasites
+- Other imbalances in the gut such as Yeasts and Parasites

-If you have the symptoms outlined above testing is the only sure way to know if you have SIBO.
 The test itself is a simple breath test, where by you drink a solution of lactulose and then take a breath sample every 15 minutes over 2-3 hours (for this reason it is recommended to have the test performed in a lab, but if that is not possible it can be done at home).
 GastroLife is the main lab here in Ireland and you can order directly from them.

 If you do have SIBO, what can be done about it?